 Physics is the study of motion, matter, and energy.
-It is the most fundamental of sciences, and provides the essential underpinning for chemistry, biology, astronomy, and geology.
+It is the most fundamental of sciences, and provides the essential underpinning of chemistry, biology, astronomy, and geology.
 Physicists probe the structure of atomic nuclei, study exotic states of matter that occur at ultra-low temperatures, and develop theories that predict the origin and destiny of the universe.
 Physics has practical applications to a wide variety of tasks such as fabricating very large scale integrated circuits, producing high efficiency solar cells, and developing nanomachines, high-power lasers, and scanners for imaging activity within the human brain.
-Fundamental research in physics has led to many important inventions, including the transistor, the computer, the flat panel display, and the cell phone.
+Fundamental research in physics has led to many important inventions, including the transistor, the computer, the internet, the flat panel display, and the cell phone.

-The Physics Major begins with an emphasis on fundamentals in the basic sciences and mathematics to provide students with a broad foundation.
+The Physics major begins with an emphasis on fundamentals in the basic sciences and mathematics to provide students with a broad foundation.
 Subsequent course work is designed to develop analytical and experimental abilities that allow students to solve problems involving the technical applications of physics.
 The curriculum includes courses on classical mechanics, modern physics, quantum mechanics, electricity and magnetism, and thermodynamics.
 A strong liberal arts program rounds out the major and provides educational breadth.
 Participation in undergraduate research is strongly encouraged since it enhances practical training and expands employment opportunities, as well as being expected of anyone applying to research-based graduate programs.

 Two concentrations are offered: Physics and Applied Physics.
 The former is the standard concentration, and is recommended for students planning to apply to graduate programs in Physics or related disciplines.
 The latter requires the student to select a specific "field': there are a variety to choose from, and each has its own menu of associated electives.
 The Applied Physics concentration is ideal for students who are double-majoring in other technical disciplines, or who anticipate further education towards a career in health professions (including, notably, Medical Physics).